What is an Arteriogram?

 In an effort to improve blood flow to a leg, different methods may be used:

 A medical device made of an expandable wire mesh tube that is inserted into an artery narrowed by plaque.
-Once inserted it can expand and hold open the artery, allowing the blood to flow through.
-For further info on stents, go here.
+Once inserted, it can expand and hold the artery open — allowing the blood to flow through.

-Re-routing of blood from above an area of blockage to below the blockage, using either a piece of synthetic material, or the patient’s own vein.
+Blood is re-routed from an area above the blockage to an area below the blockage using a synthetic instrument or the patient’s own vein.

 How is balloon angioplasty performed?

 Once the decision is made to perform angioplasty, the procedure is scheduled.
 Patients are instructed on which medications they should take on the morning of the procedure.
 Other than some morning medications, no food or liquid is allowed.